NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 be due to the actual program being platform-specific, to difficulties to port the program between platforms or to channel policies (*bioconda* not supporting Windows?).

-## Additional info
-There's also nice information and very good tutorials about conda available in the **Tools in reproducible research** [course material](https://nbis-reproducible-research.readthedocs.io/en/latest/conda/).

 ## Installation